 In 2005, Bruce Power entered into the Bruce Power Refurbishment Implementation Agreement (BPRIA) to enable the restart of Bruce Units 1 and 2, to return the site to its full operating capacity of eight units.
-The amended agreement enables the company to progress with a series of incremental life-extension investments, including Major Component Replacement, to secure a clean, reliable and low-cost source of electricity for Ontario families and businesses for decades, as outlined in Ontario’s 2013 Long-Term Energy Plan (LTEP).
+The amended agreement enables the company to progress with a series of incremental life-extension investments, including MCR, to secure a clean, reliable and low-cost source of electricity for Ontario families and businesses for decades, as outlined in Ontario’s 2013 Long-Term Energy Plan (LTEP).

 “This is a major milestone in the history of Bruce Power as we build on our existing agreement with the province and extensive experience to enter the next phase of our site development,” said Mike Rencheck, Bruce Power’s President and CEO.
 “This provides us the opportunity to secure our long-term role as a supplier of low-cost electricity by demonstrating we can successfully deliver this program incrementally.”

 Over the past 14 years, Bruce Power has returned its eight-unit site to its full capacity, allowing Ontario to phase out coal-fired power generation, while providing low-cost, reliable and carbon-free electricity to families and businesses.

 Bruce Power is Ontario’s lowest cost source of nuclear, currently producing over 30% of the province’s electricity at 30% less than the average cost to generate residential power.
 Extending the operational life of the Bruce Power units will ensure Ontario families and businesses have long-term price stability.